ibrahimq1/corticareapp/README.md

 ## [You can test the app here](http://www.corticare.online/login)

-New users (patients) can register and make an account by entering details (username, email, password) or use the pre-made test user (**test/test**).
+New users can register and make an account by entering details (username, email, password) or use the pre-made test user (**test/test**).

 A physician can login through the admin user (**admin/admin**) required*

 **Note:** There are two roles (User/Admin).
-Only 1 member is admin which is admin/admin.
+Only one member is admin which is admin/admin.
 Simply make an account or use **test/test** to login after going through the chatbot.
 You can select **No** on the first dialogue of the chatbot to move to the login page.
-Once logged in, please grab a demo strip (download it) and go on the main dashboard page to log your mood and upload the strip.
+Once logged in, please download a demo strip (see Demo Strips page on Main Menu) and upload on the Dashboard page to log your mood and upload the strip.
 You will see the charts below updating and logging your response.
-The idea is to then send this data to the Doctors once you book an appointment so they can make better jugdments regarding diagnosing the patient (you) with anxiety.
+This data will be available to users as insight of their salivary cortisol measurements and will also be sent to doctors after booking an appointment to get screened for anxiety.

 ## About CortiCare: